Board of Directors

 Kathy served on The Playgarden's Board of Directors for seven years, five of those as Board President.
 During her tenure, the organization experienced significant growth and was able to purchase the beautiful beachside property it had been renting for over a decade.
-Under Kathy's leadership, The Playgarden initiated the first Forest Kindergarten in the southeast, and was proud to host LifeWays Teacher Training on site.
-Kathy was instrumental in the search and onboarding of the organization's first Executive Director and the creation of Board Committees and structure.
+Under Kathy's leadership, The Playgarden initiated the first Forest Kindergarten in the southeast and was proud to host LifeWays Teacher Training on site.
+Kathy was instrumental in the search and onboarding of the organization's first Executive Director and in creating Board Committees and structure.
 She also developed the organization's first strategic plan and scholarship program.
 Currently, Kathy serves on The Playgarden's Advisory Council.

 Kathy is one of the founders of the Sophia Circle, an anthroposophical study group that meets monthly to discuss the philosophy of Rudolf Steiner.
 She was a member of Antioch University’s Administration and Leadership Cohort for 2019-2020 and completed Explorations workshops through the Center for Anthroposophy.
-She believes strongly in service to the community and is a certified Guardian Ad Litem (Child Advocate) Volunteer, a member of the Society for Human Resource Management and Non-Profit Center of Northeast Florida.
-Kathy and her husband Niels, a native of Denmark and retired Merchant Mariner, have three school age children.
+She believes strongly in service to the community.
+She is a certified Guardian ad Litem (Child Advocate) Volunteer, and a member of the Society for Human Resource Management and Non-Profit Center of Northeast Florida.
+Kathy and her husband Niels, a native of Denmark and retired Merchant Mariner, have three school-age children.
 She continues to be active in her children's schools as a former PTO Chair and Class Parent.

 Juan holds a Bachelor’s Degree in Industrial Engineering.
 His professional life spans 25 years in which he has held local, regional, and global roles in large multinational corporations, medium national companies, and entrepreneurial ventures in different industries.
 During this period, Juan worked in Business Strategy, Marketing & Communications, and New Business Development.